Hillary Clinton slammed for no-apology response to harassment story

 Strider did not respond to Fox News’ request for comment.

-Amid the fallout from the Times report, Clinton also appeared in an unusual video on Twitter voicing support for "activist b-tches."
+Amid the fallout from the Times report, Clinton also appeared in an unusual video on Twitter voicing support for "activist b----es."

 “Hey everyone, I just wanted to say thanks,” Clinton said, sitting at a booth.
 “Thanks for your feminism, for your activism, and all I can hope is you keep up the really important, good work.”

-She added with a laugh: “And let me just say, this is directed to the activist b-tches, supporting b-tches.
+She added with a laugh: “And let me just say, this is directed to the activist b----es, supporting b----es.
 So let’s go.”

 Clinton wrapped up the weekend with her cameo at the Grammy Awards, where she read excerpts from Michael Wolff's "Fire and Fury: Inside the Trump White House."